-Willy Bulsink, portfolio manager of Triodos Groenfonds, and Rianne Koster, senior relationship manager Sustainable Real Estate at Triodos Bank, talk about sustainable construction with great enthusiasm.
+Willy Bulsink, fund manager of Triodos Groenfonds, and Rianne Koster, senior relationship manager Sustainable Real Estate at Triodos Bank, talk about sustainable construction with great enthusiasm.
 “Building more sustainably is a typical case of a win-win, for people and the world.”

 To start with a basic question: what is circular and nature-inclusive building?